 It’s a set of unique practices, behaviors, and creative interventions designed to comfort, support, and bring relief to your body, mind, heart, and soul in particularly challenging times.

-These are some tools you can pull out when it seems like everything’s going wrong and your standard self-care routines just aren’t cutting it for you anymore.
+These are some tools you can pull out when it seems like everything’s going wrong.
+And when your standard self-care routines just aren’t cutting it for you anymore.

-An emotional first aid kit is an ongoing practice of self-awareness and self-care, supporting you in recognizing what you need, and getting curious and creative about how you can meet your needs through life’s many ups and downs.
+An emotional first aid kit is an ongoing practice of self-awareness and self-care.
+It is supporting you in recognizing what you need.
+And getting curious and creative about how you can meet your needs through life’s many ups and downs.

 For the purposes of today’s exercise, I’m going to walk you through the four areas for which we want to develop tools and invite you to identify 2-3 creative interventions for each area.